dubinsky/scalajs-gradle/README.md

 Additional tasks of type `org.podval.tools.scalajs.Run` can be added manually;
 their dependency on a corresponding `Link.Main` task must be set manually too.

-## Possible Improvements (TODO)

-Relax the restrictions on the plugin application order.

-When I apply the plugin to `opentorah-util`, I get:
-> Could not generate a decorated class for type ScalaJSPlugin.
-> Class Not Found: org/opentorah/build/DependencyVersion

-Clean up adding the plugin classes to the worker's classpath (and possibly reflective access to the implementation classpath).

 ## Notes and Credits ##